Write my essay

 Draft

-Lexical naturalness and rhythm scores are how we give you a real preview instead of a vibe.
+Lexical naturalness and rhythm scores give you a real read instead of a vibe.
 Lexical naturalness scans for chatbot tics — "in today's fast-paced world", "it is important to note", "in conclusion" — and deducts points for each one.
-Writing rhythm measures sentence burstiness: human prose varies wildly in sentence length, while AI prose settles into a metronome.
+Writing rhythm measures sentence burstiness: strong prose varies wildly in sentence length, while lazy prose settles into a metronome.
 Both scores are local heuristics, labeled as such.
-We do not claim to run a third-party detector because the detector space is noisy and we would rather be honest.
+We do not claim to run a third-party detector, because the detector space is noisy and we would rather be honest.

 Pay per essay, not per month.
 There is no subscription, no free trial that silently flips into a recurring charge, and no credit system that expires before you can use it.
-A single essay costs a single flat price.
+One essay is one flat price.
 If you need three essays this semester and zero next semester, you pay for three essays, full stop.
 Students asked for this loudly enough that it is the only pricing model we offer.

 Full preview before payment closes the loop.
-You see the entire essay — not a teaser, not the first 200 words, not a blurred version.
-You read it, check the scores, and decide.
-If anything looks off, regenerate for free; if it reads well, pay and get the clean copy.
-The checkout moment should be a yes or a no, not a leap of faith.
+You see the entire draft — not a teaser, not a blurred version.
+You read it, check the scores, edit the weak spots, and decide.
+The export moment is a yes or a no, not a leap of faith.

-Here is a sample body paragraph the pipeline produced for a first-year literature student.
+Here is a sample body paragraph a first-year literature writer shaped inside the workspace.
 The prompt was "discuss the role of memory in Toni Morrison's Beloved".

 Morrison does not let memory sit still in Beloved.
 It leaks into Sethe’s kitchen, into the wallpaper, into the way Denver watches the yard from the porch.
 You can tell Morrison trusts her readers, because she rarely labels what a flashback is doing — it arrives mid-sentence, then pulls away, and the reader has to keep up.
 That restlessness is the point.
 Sethe is not remembering by choice; the past is a thing that moves through the house and rearranges the furniture.
 By the time the baby ghost shows up, memory has already been acting like a ghost for seventy pages.